ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 ﻿# Querying : Paging

 Paging, or pagination, is the process of splitting a dataset into pages, reading one page at a time.
-This is useful for optimizing bandwidth traffic and hardware usage, or simply because no user can handle huge amounts of data at once.
+This is useful for optimizing bandwidth traffic and hardware usage or simply because no user can handle huge amounts of data at once.

 {WARNING:Warning}
-Starting from version 4.0, if the page size is not specified **on client side**, the server will assume **int.MaxValue** (2,147,483,647) and all results will be downloaded.
-It is **recommended to set a page size explicitly** to avoid long response times caused by sending excessive amounts of data over the network or high memory consumption caused by the need of handling large quantities of documents.
+Starting from version 4.0, if the page size is not specified **on client side**, the server will assume **int.MaxValue** (2,147,483,647) and all the results will be downloaded.
+It is **recommended to set a page size explicitly** to avoid long response times caused by sending excessive amounts of data over the network or high memory consumption caused by handling large quantities of documents.

-You can also set `DocumentConventions.ThrowIfQueryPageSizeIsNotSet` convention to **true** to guard yourself from executing queries without page size explicitly set.
-We recommend turning this convention on, especially during development or testing phases to detect early the queries that potentially can return excessive amount of results.
+You can also set `DocumentConventions.ThrowIfQueryPageSizeIsNotSet` convention to **true** to guard yourself from executing queries without the page size explicitly set.
+We recommend turning this convention on, especially during development or testing phases to detect early the queries that potentially can return an excessive amount of results.
 {WARNING/}

 {INFO:Performance}